5 Ways To Boost Fertility Naturally - Baby Chick

 1. Blend water with almonds, maca, and crushed ice for 30 seconds until smooth.

-2. Then add dates, avocado, cacao, and flax seeds.
+2. Add dates, avocado, cacao, and flax seeds to the mix.

 3. Once mixed, whip in grass-fed whey protein for about 5 seconds just to incorporate, but not froth!